 The last step in our journey is framing your board.
 Based on my experience, a DIY signboard truly comes together and looks polished when it’s framed with stained wood.
 It’s the finishing touch that makes all the difference.

 First, cut two or four small pieces of board with the same height as your sign and apply your chosen tint that really blends on your current layout.
 After drying it out, attach them to the sides of your rustic wood board by hammering finishing nails or by simply putting it together with glue.

 Don’t forget to add a sawtooth picture hanger at the back of your DIY sign so that you can place it on the walls easily for decor.

 Hang Your Sign

 No matter where you’ll place your wooden signs, never hang them above the eye level as it can appear less noticeable.
-If you intend to hang these signs at your home, our experts suggest to put them where they can be seen, like in the living room, dining room, door, or above the bed board.
+If you intend to hang these signs at your home, I suggest putting them where they can be seen, like in the living room, dining room, door, or above the bed board.

 What kind of wood do you use to make a sign?